metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_local_redirect_policy_v2_manifest.md

 Required:

-- `namespace` (String) Namespace is the Kubernetes service namespace.
-The service namespace must match the namespace of the parent Local Redirect Policy.
-For Cluster-wide Local Redirect Policy, this can be any namespace.
+- `namespace` (String) Namespace is the Kubernetes service namespace.The service namespace must match the namespace of the parent LocalRedirect Policy.
+For Cluster-wide Local Redirect Policy, thiscan be any namespace.
-- `service_name` (String) Name is the name of a destination Kubernetes service that identifies traffic to be redirected.
-The service type needs to be ClusterIP.
-Example: When this field is populated with 'serviceName:myService', all the traffic destined to the cluster IP of this service at the (specified) service port(s) will be redirected.
+- `service_name` (String) Name is the name of a destination Kubernetes service that identifies trafficto be redirected.The service type needs to be ClusterIP.Example:When this field is populated with 'serviceName:myService', all the trafficdestined to the cluster IP of this service at the (specified)service port(s) will be redirected.

 Optional:

-- `to_ports` (Attributes List) ToPorts is a list of destination service L4 ports with protocol for traffic to be redirected.
-If not specified, traffic for all the service ports will be redirected.
-When multiple ports are specified, the ports must be named. (see [below for nested schema](#nestedatt--spec--redirect_frontend--service_matcher--to_ports))
+- `to_ports` (Attributes List) ToPorts is a list of destination service L4 ports with protocol fortraffic to be redirected.
+If not specified, traffic for all the serviceports will be redirected.When multiple ports are specified, the ports must be named. (see [below for nested schema](#nestedatt--spec--redirect_frontend--service_matcher--to_ports))

 <a id="nestedatt--spec--redirect_frontend--service_matcher--to_ports"></a>
 ### Nested Schema for `spec.redirect_frontend.service_matcher.to_ports`